-NSBRI will be actively engaged in the ongoing assessment of the Postdoctoral Fellowship Program to assure that the program has been implemented as planned and to make recommendations for enhancement.
-Formative assessments will include, but are not limited to, interviews with Postdoctoral Fellows and Mentors.
+NSBRI will be actively engaged in the ongoing assessment of the Postdoctoral Fellowship Program to assure that the program has been implemented as planned and to make program enhancements.
+Formative assessments during the funding period will include, but are not limited to, institutional site visits to assess research facilities and accomplishments, and to interview the Postdoctoral Fellows and Mentors.
+This formative assessment will be facilitated mainly by the NSBRI Postdoctoral Fellowship Program Coordinator.